jimbobbennett/NeopixelHolidayLights/steps/set-up-neopixels.md

     adafruit-circuitpython-neopixel
     ```

-    This file lists the pip packages needed by this app.
+    This file lists the pip packages needed by this app to control the Neopixels.

 1. Run the following command to install the relevant pip packages from the `requirements.txt` file: